OneOffTech/video-processing-cli/README.md

 **Arguments**

 - `file` the video file path
-- `output_path` the existing folder in which the thumbnail will be saved
+- `output_path` the existing folder in which the artifacts will be saved

 **Output**